-All you need to know about Fiber Optics, Uses and Types
+All you need to know about Fiber Optics, Uses, and Types

 About Fiber Optics

 However, before we go any deeper into the whole idea of fiber optics.
-It is best to have a full understanding of what fiber optics are and why they are highly demanded in the past few years.
+It is best to have a full understanding of what fiber optics is and why they are highly demanded in the past few years.

 Fiber Optics

-Read Also: How optical fiber cable was created
+Read Also: How optical fiber cable was created.

-The core is the center of the cable, within that parameter it would act as the pathway that guides the light to travel forward.
+The core is the center of the cable; within that parameter, it would act as the pathway that guides the light to travel forward.

 The next layer is the cladding, which is made from glass in which it would reflect the light.
 It is the layer that would cause the light to bounce around.
-For the reason of avoiding losing signal or even the light slipping through the cable on the bent areas.
+For the reason of avoiding losing signal or even the light slipping through the cable in the bent areas.

 Fiber Optics Cables